BarKetPlace/dres/README.md

 ### Encryption
 The files extracted above are plain text and might contain sensitive information.
 We perform asymetric encryption with GPG (GNU Privacy Guard).

+# LICENSING
+All hospital monitoring system have different installations specificities.
+To enable a wide usage we believe that any variation of these script to adapt to a new IT environment should remain open source.
+We therefore chose to license this project under GNU GENERAL PUBLIC LICENSE Version 3.